Walter Sisulu Botanical Garden

-Venue: Skeerpoort off the R512 (turn off towards Magaliesburg).
-Call or visit their website for more info.
+Details: Skeerpoort off the R512 (turn off towards Magaliesburg).
+Call or visit their website for more info

 Remember that our “Top Picks” are not paid for and are compiled at the discretion of the journalist.
 We only write about what we love.